dnlmgwi/sketchy_coins/README.md

-## A Blockchain transaction server for King of The Grid eSports
+## A Blockchain transaction server by Daniel Mgawi